偷感

 Sneaky Vibe / Low-Key Lurker Energy

-tōu gǎn
+Pronounced tōu gǎn in Mandarin

-What Does It Mean?
+What Does 偷感 Mean?

 Ever tiptoe into a party, grab a snack, and slip out before anyone spots you?
-That's 偷感 — the art of moving through life like a stealthy background character.
+Emerging around 2022, that's 偷感 — the art of moving through life like a stealthy background character.
 It describes the vibe of people who do things quietly, avoid drawing attention, and prefer to exist just under the social radar.
 Think: eating lunch alone by choice, muting yourself on a group call, or scrolling without ever liking a post.
 It's part anxiety, part introversion, part deliberate self-erasure — and Gen-Z has turned it into an identity.

 Cultural Context